 - Both Scrum and Kanban are agile methods.

-- Both the methods aim at reducing the work in progress.
+- Both methods aim at reducing the work in progress.
 Scrum at the sprint level and Kanban at the task level.

 - Both Scrum and Kanban are transparent.
 However, Scrum is relatively more transparent.